 President Trump may have ditched his friendship with convicted sex offender Jeffrey Epstein, but other power figures and media elite stuck by him, a trove of new emails revealed.

-New York Times financial reporter Landon Thomas Jr. in 2017 offered to introduce Epstein to one of the most powerful men in banking and sought Epstein’s investment advice.
+In 2017, New York Times financial reporter Landon Thomas Jr. offered to introduce Epstein to one of the most powerful men in banking and sought Epstein’s investment advice.

 He also gave Epstein a heads-up that a book author was “digging around” for dirt on the billionaire hedge fund manager as he faced media scrutiny over sex abuse allegations.